Just take a look at this Google trend graph comparing Joomla! with WordPress and Drupal.

 Absolutely related: Call for Volunteers - Joomla!
 CMS Release Team

-Born in Poland, Radek has been living in Germany for the past fourteen years.
+Born in Poland, Radek has been living in Germany for the past fifteen years.

 Since 2006 Radek is providing high quality extensions for Joomla!.
 He continues his educational studies of Science of Informatics at Hochschule Darmstadt University of Applied Sciences and works full time for the Sobi projects.